firmata/protocol/spi-proposal.md

 ### SPI_TRANSFER

-Write, read or read and write one or more bytes.
+Write to and read from a SPI device.
+There are 3 ways to send and receive data from the SPI slave device:

+1. **Read/Write** For each byte written a byte is read simultaneously.
+2. **Write** Only write data (ignore any data returned by the slave device).
+3. **Read** Only read data, writing `0x00` for each byte to be read.

-The user can continue sending as many transfer messages as necessary, even alternating between read-only, write-only and read-write as necessary within a single SPI transaction.
+The user can continue sending as many transfer messages as necessary, even alternating between read-only, write-only and read/write as necessary within a single SPI transaction.

-When setting `0` (read/write) as the `transferOption`, a byte must be written for every byte received.
-The user must then extract data from the array of bytes returned in the `SPI_REPLY` message.

-If a CS pin is specified in the `SPI_BEGIN_TRANSACTION` message, it will be used according to the behavior specified by `pinOptions` (byte 4).
+If a chip select (CS) pin is specified in the `SPI_BEGIN_TRANSACTION` message, it will be used according to the behavior specified by `pinOptions` parameter (byte 4).
 This only covers common cases, with the default being set CS to active LOW.
-Using the `pinOptions` bits, it also enables the user to set the CS pin value only on start (bit 3) or only on end (bit 4) or ignore entirely (bit 2) in order to send data that requires multiple `SPI_TRANSFER` messages.
-Another option (bit 6) allows the user to specify whether or the CS pin should be toggled at the end of the message (typical SPI behavior) or between each byte sent (edge case).
+Using the `pinOptions` bits, it also enables the user to set the CS pin value only on start (bit 3) or only on end (bit 4) or ignore entirely (bit 2) in order to send data that spans multiple `SPI_TRANSFER` messages.
+Another option (bit 6) allows the user to specify whether or not the CS pin should be toggled at the end of the message (typical SPI behavior) or between each byte sent (edge case).